Modified and controlled atmosphere - Volmar

 • Nitrogen

-After the initial processing, the mixture of gases remains stable over time, generally at a temperature of around 3–4°C, and allows the product to be preserved for up to 6 to 8 months.
-The gases used are considered additives, so they are identified by standardized initials used across Europe (e.g. E290 for carbon dioxide, E941 for nitrogen and E948 for oxygen).
+After the initial processing, the mixture of gases remains stable over time, generally at a temperature of around 3–4°C, and allows the product to be preserved for up to 6 or 8 months.
+The gases used are considered additives, so they are identified by standard acronym acknowledged across Europe (e.g. E290 for carbon dioxide, E941 for nitrogen and E948 for oxygen).

 Modified and controlled atmosphere: what are the differences?

 Modified or protective atmosphere packaging does not control the mixture of gases, and the interaction between the food and the atmosphere inside changes the original mixture during storage.
-Therefore, in the modified atmosphere, the food breathes and interacts with the gases inside in the packaging, while in the controlled atmosphere, the mixture of gases remains stable and uniform.
+On one hand, in the modified atmosphere, the food interacts with the gases inside the packaging, and on the other hand in the controlled atmosphere, the mixture of gases remains stable and uniform.

 Which is better, controlled or modified atmosphere packaging?

-There isn’t actually one technique that is better than the other between controlled and modified atmosphere.
+There isn’t actually a better technique between controlled and modified atmosphere.
 Both are useful in certain circumstances and should be used in specific contexts.
-Generally, controlled atmosphere is used especially for food preservation in cold storage or containers, using special sensors and tools to monitor the mixture of gases.
+Generally speaking, controlled atmosphere is used mainly for food preservation in cold storage or containers where the mixture of gas is constantly controlled.

-Volmar offers a wide range of high-quality solutions for protective atmosphere packaging, including vacuum-sealed packaging.
-This is professional packaging like laminated paper, pillow bags and flow packs or rigid films often made from composite materials, which are compatible with modified atmosphere packaging (MAP) systems.
+Volmar offers a wide range of high-quality solutions for protective atmosphere packaging, including vacuum-sealed packaging, pillow bags, flow packsrigid and laminated paper films made from composite materials, which are compatible with modified atmosphere packaging (MAP) systems.

 Previous PostNext Post